 Although you probably would have liked it to be, your event won’t be the only one of its kind.
 There are lots of others out there, many of which will have the same demographics as yours.
 Rather than avoid these events like the plague, you should book booths at them.
 As long as you aren’t direct competitors, there is no reason why you can’t promote your event while you’re there.
 This would allow you access to a pool of people you might not have reached otherwise.

 People interested in attending your event don’t just want to hear about the event itself.
-If they’re traveling from out of town, they will want to learn about the local area too.
+If they’re traveling from out of town (perhaps with some carry on luggage), they will want to learn about the local area too.
 Promoting other attractions near where your event is being held, therefore, is very important.
 If you’re hosting at one of the leading conference centres in Geelong, for example, you could write about the Botanic Gardens on your websites.
 Sometimes these attractions are the biggest draw for attendees.